Guide to Using VHF Marine Radio

 VHF radios can also be used to relay important safety information or to alert other vessels of something unusual in the area (floating debris or an unlit buoy are pretty common).
 Usually Securite calls originate from the coastguard but there maybe a time when you need to do one yourself.

-Emergency Communication (Mayday, Pan-pan)
+Emergency Communication (Mayday, Pan-Pan)

 There are two types of emergency call.
 A Mayday is used when there’s imminent threat to life or vessel.
 For example when someone has gone overboard, is unconscious or seriously ill.
 For the boat this could mean it is sinking or on fire.
-A Pan-pan
+A Pan-Pan

 marine vhf radio